-As shown in Figure 17, of the potentially 11 factors/obstacles applicable for Pay TV Broadcast, which may make it difficult for consumers to switch provider, the following were adjudged to be the most significant:
+As shown in Figure 17, of the 11 potential obstacles which may make it difficult for consumers to switch provider in respect of Pay TV Broadcast, the following were determined to be the most significant:

-- The contractual obstacles, which have the effect of discouraging switching, or which create disputes between the consumer and TP, were nominated most of the times, by 9 NRAs. - The service being part of a bundle constitutes the second mentioned obstacle.
-7 NRAs notified this issue among the ones preventing consumers to change their Pay TV provider. - The availability (or lack thereof) of offers in their area or of the latest technology was cited by 5 NRAs as an important issue when consumers consider switching to other Pay TV providers. - Also, obstacles resulting from a switch of infrastructure and technical issues or other deficiencies within the switching process were noted in the responses of the NRAs to the questionnaire.
+- Contractual obstacles, that have the effect of discouraging switching, or which create disputes between the consumer and TP, were identified as the most significant issue by 9 NRAs107; - The service being part of a bundle constitutes the second most significant obstacle.
+7 NRAs108 classified this issue among those preventing consumers to change their Pay TV provider; - The availability (or lack thereof) of offers in their area or of the latest technology was cited by 5 NRAs109 as an important issue when consumers consider switching to other Pay TV providers; and - Also, NRAs cited obstacles resulting from a switch of infrastructure110 and technical issues or other deficiencies within the switching process111.